26 October 2021

 Deputy Director of Instructional Technologies

-Dr Muhammad Helmi Norman is Deputy Director of Instructional Technologies at the Center for Teaching and Curriculum Development, and an Associate Professor at the Faculty of Education, Universiti Kebangsaan Malaysia.
+Dr Muhammad Helmi Norman is Deputy Director of Instructional Technologies at the Center for Teaching and Curriculum Development, and an Associate Professor at the Faculty of Educationm Universiti Kebangsaan Malaysia.
 He drives the e-learning transformation at the university.
-His expertise is digital and futuristic education.
+His expertise is in digital and futuristic education.

 Being an Apple Distinguished Educator, he is involved in educational transformations at all levels.
 He is an influencer of digital and futuristic education across Europe and Asia.
 He has given keynote addresses, talks and workshops in this field.
 He is a certified Professional Technologist of the Malaysian Board of Technologists.

 Dr Helmi’s global experience includes his appointment on the board of directors of the International Association for Blended Learning and has been attached to global research institutions such as Swartz Center for Computational Neuroscience at University of California, Bournemouth University in the United Kingdom and Center for Driven Innovation, Learning and Design, Aalborg University in Denmark.